Partner Visa

 During your partner visa application, it’s important that you answer all questions truthfully, provide all information requested and declare all criminal activities you’ve engaged in.
 Non-disclosure of even minor offences can impact your eligibility as Home Affairs views this as lying to the Commonwealth—an act that can lead to a three-year ban on any further visa applications.

-💡 Matilda Tip: Remember that the Australian Government will detect your criminal record when reviewing your application, so it’s always important to be honest and declare any past criminal behaviour upfront.
+Matilda Tip Remember that the Australian Government will detect your criminal record when reviewing your application, so it’s always important to be honest and declare any past criminal behaviour upfront.

 Other eligibility factors